uxuimercergroup/evolution/src/content/form_elements/definition.md

 ##### General
 * Forms are built with a combination of standard form elements, as well as the Grid (rows and columns).
-* Form elements are styled based on their type attribute rather than a class.
-* Rows inside a form inherit some special padding to even up input spacing.

 ##### Stacked Forms